Mike Evans Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Season Stats

-- Evans' 420 receiving yards (70.0 per game) pace all receivers on the Buccaneers.
-He's been targeted 49 times and has registered 31 catches and four touchdowns.
+- This season Evans has 31 catches on 49 targets, with a team-high 420 receiving yards (70.0 per game) and four touchdowns.

-- So far this season, 18.1% of the 270 passes thrown by his team have gone Evans' way.
+- Evans has been the target of 49 of his team's 270 passing attempts this season, or 18.1% of the target share.

-- With six targets in the red zone this season, Evans has been on the receiving end of 13.0% of his team's 46 red zone pass attempts.
+- Evans has seen the ball thrown his way six times in the red zone this season, 13.0% of his team's 46 red zone pass attempts.

-- The Buccaneers have thrown the ball in 66.8% of their plays from scrimmage this year while running the ball 33.2% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Buccaneers, who rank third in the NFL in points scored, have attempted a pass 66.8% of the time while running the football 33.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Bears.